d3vgru/tgs-dist/README.md

 	https://github.com/d3vgru/python-for-android

-from within the resulting dist/default/ (the core of this repo), execute:
+From within the resulting dist/default/ (the core of this repo), execute:

 	./build-apk.sh